khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Bug-Reports/BUG-005-Activity-Filtering.md

 ## Actual Result

-The Call view displays only Call activities.

-However, the Meeting view displays both Meeting and Call activities.
+The Call view displays only Call activities, but the Meeting view displays both Meeting and Call activities.

 ## Expected Result

-The Meeting view should display only Meeting activities, in the same way that the Call view displays only Call activities.
+The Meeting view should display only Meeting activities, consistent with the filtering behavior of the Call view.

 ## Impact

-Users may see unrelated activities when reviewing a specific activity type, which can cause confusion and inaccurate activity tracking.
+Displaying unrelated activities can cause confusion and make activity tracking inaccurate.